 Many of the gloves on this list were designed for other purposes, but these are specifically made for propels who use a wheelchair all day long.
 The palms of are made from real leather, which makes them durable, comfortable, and easy to remove.

-They have a strong strap along the wrist, which means they won’t ride up when they’re being worn.
+They have a strong strap for great support on the wrist, which means they won’t ride up when they’re being worn.
 The backs of the gloves are made from a moisture-wicking fabric that can keep your hands from getting overly sweaty.